nastena1606/pbm-docs/docs/reference/pbm-commands.md

 ## pbm delete-pitr

-Deletes oplog slices produced for Point-in-Time Recovery.
+Deletes oplog slices produced for point-in-time recovery.

 The command has the following syntax: